-Install the Wireless Client Utility Step 4
+Step 3 Install the Wireless Client Utility

-- 4.1 After the network card driver installation is complete, click "Next" to install the Wireless Client Utility. - 4.2 The wizard will prompt you to choose an installation location Click "Next" to accept the default location, or click "Browse" to select a different location before clicking "Next". - 4.3 Click "Finish" to start the Belkin Wireless Client Utility.
+- 3.1 After the network card driver installation is complete, click "Next" to install the Wireless Client Utility. - 3.2 The wizard will prompt you to choose an installation location.
+Click "Next" to accept the default location, or click "Browse" to select a different location before clicking "Next".

+3.3 Click "Finish" to start the Belkin Wireless Client Utility.

-4.4 A small Signal Indicator icon should appear in your system tray (bottom right corner of most screens).
+3.4 A small Signal Indicator icon should appear in your system tray (bottom right corner of most screens).
 Double-click on this to bring up the Wireless Client Utility.

-4.5 The compact Wireless Client Utility screen will appear.
+3.5 The compact Wireless Client Utility screen will appear.
 Click on "More" to open up the expanded view.

-4.6 Select a network to connect to by double-clicking on a network from the Network List
+3.6 Select a network to connect to by double-clicking on a network from the Network List.

 Note: In order to see your available networks, you must be near a working wireless router or access point.
-If using with the Belkin Wireless Pre-N Router, connect to the "Belkin_Pre-N" SSID network name.
-The network name may be followed by six numbers, which are specific to your router.

-4.7 The Profile screen will appear to save the settings to the network selected.
+3.7 The Profile screen will appear to save the settings to the network selected.
 Click "Save & Activate" to save the Profile and activate it

-4.8 The Signal Indicator icon should appear green in your system tray (bottom right corner of most screens).
-The color of the icon reflects the connection link: green for good, yellow for weak, red if it is not active, and a red X if the radio is turned off.
+3.8 The Signal Indicator icon should appear green in your system tray (bottom right corner of most screens).
+The color of the icon reflects the connection link: green for good, yellow for weak, red if it is not active, and a red X if the radio is turned off